 Parameter Description TopicID Optional.
 The ID of a specific help topic.
 If a topic ID is specified, the URL opens that help topic.
-For the general (platform) Axiom Software help file, the topic ID is the file name of the topic, minus the file extension.
+For the general (platform) Axiom help file, the topic ID is the file name of the topic, minus the file extension.
 For example, if the file name for the topic is "Batch.htm", then you would enter "Batch" as the topic ID.
 The file name for each topic can be found in the lower right-hand corner of the topic, in the topic footer.
 Product help files may use different IDs.
-If the topic ID is omitted, or if the specified ID cannot be found in the target help system, the URL opens the default home page for the target help system. НеІрТуре Optional.
+If the topic ID is omitted, or if the specified ID cannot be found in the target help system, the URL opens the default home page for the target help system. НеlрТуре Optional.
 The type of help system to open.
-You can specify the following: • Desktop: Opens the Desktop Client help file for the Axiom Software platform.
-This is the default option if the parameter is omitted. • Web: Opens the Web Client help file for the Axiom Software platform. • Product: Opens a product help file, as specified in the Product parameter.
-Product The name of an Axiom Software product, such as Capital Planning or Budget Planning.
+You can specify the following: Desktop: Opens the help file for the Axiom platform.
+This is the default option if the parameter is omitted.
+(The legacy keyword Web does the same thing.) • Product: Opens a product help file, as specified in the Product parameter.
+Product The name of an Axiom product, such as Capital Planning or Budget Planning.
 This is required if Product is specified in the HelpType parameter, and ignored otherwise.
 The product name must exactly match the installed feature name.